How To Find The Waterfalls At Robert H. Treman State Park

 The trail to Lower Falls at Robert H Treman

 Turn right as you leave Gorge Trail, following the path until you enter the gate to Lower Falls.
-Bathrooms are to the left when you exit Gorge Trail.
+The restrooms will be to your left when you exit Gorge Trail.

 Lower falls at Robert H treman state park swimming hole with lifeguard and diving board